ManjitBedi/Controller/README.md

 ## Collision detection

-- the simple mechanic of the game level is to register a hit of a falling object with the player object.
+- the simple mechanic of the game level is to register a hit of a falling object with the player game object.
-- this requires the falling objects to be with the 'is trigger' property to true
+- this requires the falling objects to have the 'is trigger' property set to true
 - also for collisions to register the player and dropping game objects need colliders & rigid body components
+- the 'is kinematic' property is true on the player game object in the scene

 ## Assets in use